Celtikill/static-site/ARCHITECTURE.md

 - Cost-optimized design with intelligent resource management
 - Enterprise-grade CI/CD with proper environment protection

-**Security Status:**
-- ✅ WAF integration properly configured with CloudFront distribution
+**Implementation Notes:**
+- IAM configuration is handled directly in main.tf rather than as a separate module
+- All 4 infrastructure modules are fully implemented and tested
-- ✅ Complete defense-in-depth security architecture implemented
+- WAF integration provides complete defense-in-depth security architecture

 ---